U.S. asks China to revise export rules for coronavirus medical gear

 On Wednesday, U.S. Secretary of State Mike Pompeo spoke by phone with China's top diplomat Yang Jiechi and stressed the "high importance" Washington attached to China's facilitation of medical supply exports to meet critical demand in the United States.

-The U.S.-China Business Council trade lobby group president Craig Allen told reporters on Thursday it had "had a very good set of discussions with a relatively high level of the Chinese government over the last few days ... and the Chinese government is making allowances and working with our companies to ensure that they're able to ship out."
+The U.S.-China Business Council trade lobby group said this week Beijing had moved to address the issue.
+Its president, Craig Allen, told reporters on Thursday "the Chinese government is making allowances and working with our companies to ensure that they're able to ship out."

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom))